9 Amazing Destinations for Winter in Greece

 Head out with the alternative crowd in Gazi.
 Walk the charming streets of Plaka surrounded only by local Athenians.
 Admire the beautiful old buildings in Psiri.
 Get your classy night out in Kolonaki.

-The only thing to keep in mind is that archaeological sites can shut down earlier in the winter thanks to reduced daylight hours.
+The only thing to keep in mind is that archaeological sites often shut down earlier in the winter thanks to reduced daylight hours.
 So double-check closing times for ancient ruins and make sure you visit earlier in the day.

 If you explore Greece during the Christmas season, know that younger Greeks today spend Christmas Day with their families and Christmas night out at bars and clubs.
 A lot of people have also received their holiday bonuses by this time, so you can expect big crowds out and about.